HarshaGit12/Codekata_Python_Programming/README.md

 # Codekata_Python_Programming
-## Contains a number of Python Programming Problems and Answers
+## Contains a collection of Python Programming Problems and Answers